Brad Zaun: 2014

+2016

+Zaun was reelected to Iowa's 20th Senate District.

+2020

+Zaun was reelected to Iowa's 20th Senate District.

 2022

-Immediately after the Roe V Wade reversal was revealed by the Supreme Court of the United States, tens of demonstrators at the Iowa Capital shared Zaun's opinion that Iowa should quickly enact extreme measures before the public has a chance to voice their opinion through the voting process by calling a special session of the Iowa Legislature.
+The reapportionment that followed the 2020 United States Census resulted in Zaur being assigned to Iowa's 22nd Senate District for the final two years of his term, starting in January 2023.

 2024

-In the 2024 Iowa Senate election, he was unseated by Democrat Matt Blake.
+In the 2024 Iowa Senate election, he was the incumbent and in Iowa's 22nd Senate District and was unseated by Democrat Matt Blake.

 Legal difficulties

 On February 19, 2021, Zaun was found with a handgun at the Des Moines International Airport.
 The Des Moines Police Department confirmed that the gun was found on the Republican senator during his screening.
 Police said Zaun does have a permit to carry.
 Zaun was cited for violating Iowa ordinance 22-55.